Published

 So, you’ve decided to start podcasting.
 Awesome!
 But now you’re staring at a sea of microphones, interfaces, headphones, and other gear, wondering how you’re going to afford it all.
 Don’t worry; I’ve been there, and I’m here to help you navigate the sometimes overwhelming world of finding podcasting equipment on a budget.

-Setting a Realistic Podcasting Equipment Budget
+How to Set a Podcasting Equipment Budget

 Set a budget that reflects your current financial situation but allows for essential purchases.
 Prioritize the gear that will make the most significant difference in your sound quality.